jeff1evesque/machine-learning/README.md

 ####Data Attribute

-The following provides additional context on the `data` attribute, and it's corresponding properties:
+The following (non-exhaustive) properties define the above implemented `data` attribute:

-- `prediction_value[]`: this attribute used within [`sample-model-predict.json`](https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/sample-model-predict.json#L5-L13) is an array of feature values, used to generate a corresponding prediction value.
+- `prediction_value[]`: an array of feature values, used to generate a corresponding prediction value.
 The size of this array, varies depending on the number of features that can be expected for the generated model.
-- `svm_model_id`: this attribute used within [`sample-model-predict.json`](https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/sample-model-predict.json#L4) corresponds to the numeric id value, that represents the generated model in the NoSQL datastore.
+- `svm_model_id`: a string, representing a numeric id value, of the generated model in the nosql datastore.
-- `svm_model_type`: this attribute used within [`sample-model-generate.json`](https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/sample-model-generate.json#L5), can be assigned either `classification`, or `regression`, depending on which model is desired.
+- `svm_model_type`: a string, assigned as one of the following model types, depending on which model is desired.
+  - `classification`
+  - `regression`
-- `svm_session_id`: this attribute used within [`sample-model-generate.json`](https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/sample-model-generate.json#L4) corresponds to the numeric id value, that represents the dataset stored in the sql database.
+- `svm_session_id`: a string, corresponding to the numeric id value, that represents the dataset stored in the sql database.
-- `svm_session`: this attribute used within [`sample-data-append.json`](https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/sample-data-append.json#L5), and [`sample-data-new`](https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/sample-data-new.json#L5), corresponds to one of the following session types:
+- `svm_session`: a string, assigned as one of the following session types:
   - `data_new`
   - `data_append`
   - `model_generate`
   - `model_predict`
-- `svm_dataset_type` this attribute used within [`sample-data-append.json`](https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/sample-data-append.json#L4), and [`sample-data-new`](https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/sample-data-new.json#L4), corresponds to one of the following dataset types:
+- `svm_dataset_type` a string, corresponding to one of the following dataset types:
   - `json_string`: indicate that the dataset is being sent via a `post` request

 ###Test Scripts